The best sundowner spots in Cape Town

-Situated at the foot of Lion’s Head on the edge of the Atlantic Ocean, The Bungalow does a good job of living up to its name.
+Situated on the edge of the Atlantic Ocean, The Bungalow does a good job of living up to its name.
 We’re not talking about an itty bitty cottage here; we’re talking relaxed summer home of a ridiculously wealthy friend.
-The blue-and-white theme and stained timber gives it a fresh nautical feel, but the chandeliers, gilded mirrors and white table linen are by no means out of place.
+The blue-and-white theme and stained timber give it a fresh nautical feel, but the chandeliers, white table linen, and gilded mirrors are by no means out of place.

-Think sushi, crayfish or oysters served with sweet melon, chilli and vodka salsa, paired with a chilled class of chardonnay or a flute of your favourite champagne.
-If that wealthy friend is buying, there’s a bottle of Armand de Brignac Brut Rose on the menu, but otherwise we’d recommend the watermelon mojito.
+Think sushi, crayfish, or oysters served with sweet melon, chilli, and vodka salsa, paired with a chilled glass of chardonnay or a flute of your favourite champagne.
+If that wealthy friend is buying, there’s a bottle of Armand de Brignac Brut Rose on the menu, but otherwise, we’d recommend the watermelon mojito.

-The nearby Cape Grace offers an entirely different sunset experience.
-The hotel’s Bascule Bar, which is situated on the edge of the V&A Waterfront’s international yacht marina, offers up spectacular views of Table Mountain.
+The Cape Grace‘s Bascule Bar, which is situated on the edge of the V&A Waterfront‘s international yacht marina, offers up spectacular views of Table Mountain.
 Primarily about whisky – there are over 500 whiskies to choose from – the bar also serves wine and cocktails.
-Not surprisingly (given that you’re looking out over yachts), this spot, with its warm wood interior and stylish furnishings, is glamourous in an understated sort of way.
+Not surprisingly (given that you’re looking out over yachts), this spot, with its warm wood interior and stylish furnishings, is glamorous in an understated sort of way.